mudox/home/content/post/unburden-view-controllers.md

 - Manage user notification

-These features should all tuck into specific classes named like `...Manager` or `...Servcie`.
+They all deserve a specific custom class / struct named like `...Service`, `...Manager`, `...Agent` etc.

 # References